cpacia/Subspace/README.md

 If a length of one is used, the sender would set the first bit in the message tag to the same bit (zero or one) of the stealth address prefix.
 The remaining bits in the tag would be random.

 The recipient would give the server his prefix and the server would return all the messages with tags starting with the same bit.
-Like before, the user would attempt to decrypt each message message.
+Like before, the user would attempt to decrypt each message.
 This would effectively reduce the amount of messages the user needs to sort through by 50% (while also decreasing the anonymity set by 50%).

 Each additional bit of length reduces the number of returned messages (and anonymity set) by another 50%.
 A prefix of 4 bits, for example, would return about 6.25% of all messages in the network.